openqasm/openqasm/source/language/types.rst

 Arrays may be passed as parameters or arguments to functions.

-When passed as argument to a function, an array shall not cause a copy spill on the stack.
+When an array, or slice of an array, is passed as argument to a function, the underlying array storage is accessed directly rather than copied.

 Arrays *cannot* be declared inside the body of a function or gate.
 All arrays *must* be declared within the global scope of the program.